denoland/docs/deploy/manual/environment-variables.md

 ![environment_variable](../docs-images/fauna2.png)

 Updating an existing environment variable works the same way.
-Click on the `Add Variable` button, enter the same name of the environment variable you wish to update and enter the new value.
-Click on the `Save` button to complete the update.
+Click on the "Add Variable" button, enter the same name of the environment variable you wish to update and enter the new value.
+Click on the "Save" button to complete the update.

 ## Deployment environment variables